 Looking for ways to attract butterflies and other pollinators to your garden?
 Learn how to create a butterfly garden in a few easy steps!

-While I don’t mind adding plants that have a lower deer resistance rating because I spray them, I prefer to focus more on plants that they tend to avoid.
+While I don’t mind adding plants that have a lower deer resistance rating because I spray them with deer repellent, I prefer to focus more on plants that they tend to avoid.

 To learn more about designing a deer-resistant garden, CLICK HERE.